Toxic plants

 Is Chinese Evergreen or Aglaonema Toxic To Cats?

-Chinese evergreen or also called aglaonema is a flowering plant that is toxic to cats as it contains insoluble calcium oxides which are common to species that belong to the Araceae family.
+Yes, the Chinese Evergreen, also known as Aglaonema, is toxic to cats.
+It contains insoluble calcium oxalates, which are commonly found in species that belong to the Araceae family.

 Clinical Signs of Chinese Evergreen Poisoning in Cats